jmding8/Pome76/README.md

 ![Pome76](/images/pome76.jpg)

-Pome76 is a keyboard that attempts to strike a personal balance between productivity, ergonomics, aesthetics, and cost.
-It starts as a Neo65 and adds a custom PCB powered by a nice!nano v2 and ZMK firmware.
-It is designed around an unconventional keymap which pushes the home positions as far towards the left and right edges of the board board as possible (note the position of the F and J keys).
+Pome76 attempts to balance productivity, ergonomics, aesthetics, and cost.
+It is a Neo65 with a custom nice!nano based PCB and ZMK firmware.
+It uses an unusual keymap which pushes the home positions to the left and right edges of the board.

 If you are interested in one, let me know as I still have leftover PCBs.